groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.exception/archivesecurityexception/_index.md

 ---
 title: ArchiveSecurityException
 second_title: GroupDocs.Viewer for Java API Reference
-description: The exception that is thrown when archive that is being opened exceeds any of the limits specified in com.groupdocs.viewer.options.ArchiveSecurityOptions.
+description: This exception is thrown when an archive being opened exceeds any of the limits specified in the ArchiveSecurityOptions.
 type: docs
 weight: 10
 url: /java/com.groupdocs.viewer.exception/archivesecurityexception/